zalando-incubator/zelt/docs/Run-a-load-test.rst

     zelt delete -m PATH_TO_MANIFESTS

-**N.B.** Make sure you have downloaded your Locust reports if you want them before doing this as they will be deleted!
+**N.B.** Make sure you have downloaded your Locust reports if you want them before doing this or they will be deleted!

 .. _minikube: https://kubernetes.io/docs/setup/minikube/
 .. _EKS: https://aws.amazon.com/eks/